The Veins of Ancient Rome: A Walk through the Park of the Aqueducts

 Lara Moscovchuk

-I live in Rome, a city that never stops inspiring me — with its timeless beauty, hidden corners, and ancient energy that seems to whisper stories through every stone.
+I currently live in Rome, a city that constantly inspires me with its timeless beauty, hidden corners, and the ancient energy that seems to whisper stories through every stone.
+For me, walking through Rome is never just a walk — it’s a journey through layers of history, nature, and human imagination.

 Preview Location